iurisman/algorithms/TourDeForceJavaScala.md

 ¹ In Java, _object_ refers to the same concept as _instance_ in Scala: an instantiation of a concrete class.

 ### 1.4 Type Inference
 Modern Java has limited type inference.
-In particular, in most local variable declarations the type can be inferred:
+In particular, in most local variable declarations their type can be inferred:
 ```java
 var films = new LinkedList<String>();
 ```